Connecting with Jira Server

 Making reports with Jira data

-- There are a number of columns that shows specific data coming from Jira.
+There are a number of columns that show specific data coming from Jira.
+Open a report builder and select any of columns to display the data in your report.

-- Project and task show the names of Jira projects and issues respectively.
+- Project and task accordingly show the names of Jira projects and issues;

-- Task number and status show the task id and whether it is open/closed.
+- Task number and Task status shows the task ID and whether it is open/closed/in progress, etc.;

-- The label shows the name of Jira tags.
+- Label shows the name of Jira tags;